nickjourjine/peromyscus-pup-vocal-evolution/README.md

-# Evolution of pup isolation calls in *Peromyscus* and *Mus*
+# *Peromyscus* pup vocal evolution

 This repository contains code for reproducing results and figures from

-Jourjine, N., Woolfolk, M.L., Sanguinetti-Scheck, J.I., Sabatini, J.E., McFadden, S., Lindholm, A.K., Hoekstra, H.E., 2022.
-Two pup vocalization types are genetically and functionally separable in deer mice (preprint).
-BioRxiv. https://doi.org/10.1101/2022.11.11.516230
+Nicholas Jourjine, Maya L. Woolfolk, Juan I. Sanguinetti-Scheck, John E. Sabatini, Sade McFadden, Anna K. Lindholm, Hopi E. Hoekstra, Two pup vocalization types are genetically and functionally separable in deer mice, Current Biology, 2023, Current Biology, 2023 https://doi.org/10.1016/j.cub.2023.02.045

 ## How to use

 Code to reproduce analyses for all figures is in the `scripts` directory.
 This directory contains six jupyter notebooks and one R script, each of which is written to carry out a specific set of analyses described below.
 The notebooks use a set of helper functions located in the .py files in the `src` directory.
 You can install this code by navigating to your local copy of the repository and running `pip install -e .`

+The raw data analyzed by this code is located in a Dryad database at `https://doi.org/10.5061/dryad.g79cnp5ts` Please see the README file associated with that dataset for more information about the raw data.

 ## Jupyter Notebooks